2017-Fall-UPT-PLDA/labs/README.md

 ## Scala

 We will be using [Scala] in this class.
 Some quick (woefully incomplete) resources:
+- [Underscore.io books](https://underscore.io/training/).
+Underscore.io have created a great book series — available for free (on the right hand-side of the page for a book, beneath the book cover should be a download link) — that covers Scala quite extensively.
+Essential Scala, Creative Scala are great for starters.
+Advanced Scala with Cats, Advanced Scala with Shapeless are absolutely necessary for the long-term Scala/functional programming developer
 - [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html)
 - [Cheatsheet](https://docs.scala-lang.org/cheatsheets/)
 - [Methods are not Functions](http://tpolecat.github.io/2014/06/09/methods-functions.html)